Lake Tahoe

 Unmatched Beauty: Lake Tahoe’s turquoise, blue, and green shimmering waters are nothing short of magical.
 Add in the majestic pine trees, cascading waterfalls, and panoramic mountain views... it all just feels so unreal and always puts a stupid smile across my face.

 Emerald Bay: This iconic spot is the crown jewel of Tahoe.
-Its jaw-dropping beauty draws in visitors from all over the world, and you’ll see why the second you lay eyes on it.
+Its jaw dropping beauty draws in visitors from all over the world, and you’ll see why the second you lay eyes on it.

-Camping and Glamping: Whether you’re a hardcore camper or prefer something a little more luxurious, Tahoe’s campgrounds and glamping spots offer something for everyone.
+Camping and Glamping: Whether you’re a hardcore camper or prefer something a little more comfy, Tahoe’s campgrounds and glamping spots offer something for everyone.
 There’s nothing like sleeping under the stars with the most epic backdrop of evergreen silhouettes in such a stunning setting.

 The Fresh, Crisp Air: It sounds simple, but there’s something so refreshing about the air here.
 There's nothing like the crisp alpine air to give life to your lungs.